jensalindgren/blog/TESTING.md

 Chrome DevTools was used to test the website on different devices and browsers.
 And http://ami.responsivedesign.is/# was for responsiveness of the site pages across different devices.

+## Browser compatibility

+Chrome no problem.
+No issues nor errors.
+Firefox no problem.
+No issues nor errors.
+Edge no problem.
+No issues nor errors.
+Safari no problem.
+No issues nor errors.

+## Operating system compatibility

+Windows 10 no problem.
+No issues nor errors.
+MacOS no problem.
+No issues nor errors.
+Linux no problem.
+No issues nor errors.
+Windows 11 no problem.
+No issues nor errors.

 ## Manual testing

 ### Home page